Fantom-Factory/afMongo/readme.md

 All Mongo objects ( `Collection`, `Index`, `User`, etc...) created from the authenticated database will inherit the user credentials.
 Note that the database *must* be accessed via the `authDb` variable for the commands to be authenticated.

 Note that authentication defaults to `SCRAM-SHA-1` but basic `MONGODB-CR` is also supported.

+## Connection Fail Over

+The `PooledConnectionManager` accepts a replica set URL with multiple hosts (with optional ports):

+    mongodb://db1.example.net,db2.example.net:2500/?connectTimeoutMS=30000

+When  `startup()` is called, the hosts are queried to find the primary / master node.
+All read and write operations are then performed on this primary node.

+When a connection to the master node is lost, all hosts are automatically re-queried to find a new master.

 ## Remarks